 Planning a camp or clinic on campus?
-There are special considerations and guidelines to manage the risk and insurance for sports and academic camps held at CSU Stanislaus.
+There are special considerations and guidelines to manage the risk and insurance for sports and academic camps held at Stanislaus State.

 Here is what you will need to do in order to plan a safe and successful camp or clinic: